firebase/firebaseui-web/firebaseuihandler/README.md

   // selection screen.
   signInOptions: Array<string|SignInOption>;
   // The URL of the Terms of Service page or a callback function to be invoked
-  // when Terms of Service link is clicked after the tenant is determind. tosUrl?: (() => void) | string;
+  // when Terms of Service link is clicked after the tenant is determined. tosUrl?: (() => void) | string;
   // The URL of the Terms of Service page or a callback function to be invoked
-  // when Terms of Service link is clicked after the tenant is determind. privacyPolicyUrl?: (() => void) | string;
+  // when Terms of Service link is clicked after the tenant is determined. privacyPolicyUrl?: (() => void) | string;
 }